JordanAnthonyKing/japanese/follow-along-notes.md

 -   濡れる - Do (state of) wet (become wet)
 -   濁る - Do (state of) cloudy/muddy (become cloudy/muddy)

+<a id="orgdc76c49"></a>

+# Lesson 60: Non-logical structure

+Japanese is very topic-comment focused.

+Just as with が, every sentence also has a は marked topic, whether we can see it or not

+-   アメリカ人です
+-   ∅がアメリカ人です
+-   ∅は∅がアメリカ人です
+-   (I) am the topic, (I) am the subject, and (I) am an American

+Just as a sentence isn&rsquo;t *logically complete* without a が-marked subject (invisible or otherwise) a sentence isn&rsquo;t *grammatically complete* without a は-marked topic (invisible or otherwise).

+As with が the default value of ∅ is &rsquo;I&rsquo;.

+The topic is usually a noun, and the comment must be a complete logical clause.

+<a id="orgf29515a"></a>

+# Lesson 61: が and は deeper secrets

+Topic-comment structure is fundamental to Japanese.
+Every sentence has a topic marked by は, and a comment consisting of a complete logical clause, a が marked subject and some engine.
+Both the topic and the subject can be invisible.

+In sentences where both the topic and the subject are the same thing, we can use one or both particles.
+Choice of particle depends on whether we want to emphasise that the thing at hand is the subject or the topic.
+For instance, if the person we are speaking to isn&rsquo;t aware of who/what something is, it is bast to introduce that thing with が first to explain what it is/does.

+A topic marker can only mark **old** information.
+This is important because old-information is unimportant information.
+New information is the thing we&rsquo;re actually trying to convey to someone. は therefore cannot mark new information.

+There is an example here (in English) about &rsquo;I fed the iguana&rsquo;, if we used は people would ask &rsquo;what iguana&rsquo; because you hadn&rsquo;t mentioned it yet.
+The same is true in English, you would have to say &rsquo;I fed my&rsquo; or &rsquo;I fed an&rsquo;.
+Keep in mind, there are limits to this.
+For instance, in English it&rsquo;s very common to say &rsquo;I fed the dog&rsquo;, to someone, even if they don&rsquo;t know you have a dog, because it&rsquo;s very normal to own a dog, less so to own an Iguana.

+> 本を買った - (I) bought a book

+This is the most normal way to say &rsquo;I bought a book&rsquo;.
+As we know the ∅ defaults to &rsquo;I&rsquo; when the context isn&rsquo;t telling us that it&rsquo;s anything else.
+There is no emphasis, it is just a mutual &rsquo;I bought a book&rsquo;.
+In this sentence I is the subject and the topic.

+> 私は本を買った - What I did was buy a book (you might have bought something else or nothing at all, but *I* bought a book)

+If we choose to stress &rsquo;I&rsquo; as the topic we are making わたし into the old information, and the buying of the book into the new information. は has a distinguishing function.
+When we use は we are either establishing or changing the topic.
+We know は not only changes the topic to whatever it marks, but it also implies that the comment on the new topic is different to the comment on the old topic.
+Even if there wasn&rsquo;t an old topic it still implies that the comment is different than the comment on other possible topics.
+This means that the sentence is implicitly an answer to the question (even if it wasn&rsquo;t asked) &rsquo;what did you do?&rsquo;.

+> 私が本を買った - It is I who bought the book

+Here we have reversed the emphasis.
+The old information is now the buying of the book and the new information is *I*.
+Why would we say this?
+Perhaps someone is looking at an empty space in the bookshelf and wondering what happened.
+Then we would place the emphasis on it being &rsquo;I&rsquo; who removed the book (by buying it).
+The book being gone (i.e. bought) is known information by both parties here, even if the exact reason for the books disappearance isn&rsquo;t known.
+Though, if you&rsquo;re in a bookstore the most likely reason is that it was bought.

+は and が can also mark particularities, as well as generalities:

+> 花はきれいだ - More likely to mean flowers in general

+Flowers are old information, we all know what flowers are, so flowers in general.

+> 花がきれいだ - More likely to mean these particular flowers

+Flowers are new information, so it must be some non-general flowers.

+These are all tendencies however.
+There is no structural reason for any of these differences.
+They come entirely from expectations.

+は also adds emphasis forwards:

+> おまえみたいな半人前に休みはない - For trainees like you, there are no rests - (More accurately) As for traineers like you, as for rests, there are none

+The topic is 「おまえみたいな半人前に」 but the writer has chosen to deemphasise this topic, and introduce a subtopic that is やすみ, &rsquo;rests&rsquo;.
+This places the emphases on the not existing of the tests.

 # Footnotes